-- 1 Click Tools ▶ Options. - 2 In the Global list of categories, click Pen Settings. - 3 Choose one of the following tablet options: - WinTab recommended for Wacom-compatible pen tablets or devices - Real-Time Stylus recommended for pen tablets or devices that use the RTS interface of Windows 7 and later versions
+- 1 Click Tools ▶ Options ▶ CorelDRAW. - 2 In the left pane of the dialog box that appears, click Pen Settings. - 3 Choose one of the following tablet options: - WinTab recommended for Wacom-compatible pen tablets or devices - Real-Time Stylus recommended for pen tablets or devices that use the RTS interface of Windows 7 and later versions